Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene: Acknowledgments

 \section{Acknowledgments}

-It is a pleasure to thank Moty Heiblum for illuminating discussions.
-YR acknowledges the support from the Quantum Science and Technology Program 2021, the Schwartz Reisman Collaborative Science Program, supported by the Gerald Schwartz and Heather Reisman Foundation, and the Minerva Foundation with funding from the Federal German Ministry for Education and Research.
-DFM acknowledges support from the Israel Science Foundation (ISF) under grant 2572/21 and from the Minerva Foundation with funding from the Federal German Ministry for Education and Research.
+It is a pleasure to thank Moty Heiblum and Mike Zaletel for illuminating discussions. \textbf{Funding:} R.K. acknowledges support from the Dean of the Faculty and the Clore Foundation.
+Y.R. acknowledges the support from the Quantum Science and Technology Program 2021, the Schwartz Reisman Collaborative Science Program, the Gerald Schwartz and Heather Reisman Foundation, a research grant from the Goldfield Family Charitable Trust, the Minerva Foundation with funding from the Federal German Ministry for Education and Research, a research grant from the Estate of Hermine Miller, the Sheba Foundation, and Dweck Philanthropies, Inc., and the funding by the European Union (ERC, Anyons, 101163917).
+D.F.M. acknowledges support from the Israel Science Foundation (ISF) under grant 2572/21 and from the Minerva Foundation with funding from the Federal German Ministry for Education and Research.